elu-lab/elu-lab.github.io/docs/data/panels.md

 ### preferential conditions
 We are recruiting regardless of major, but we designate preferential conditions for each specific topic for the smooth progress of research topics in the laboratory.
-As of September 2023, the following experiences are preferred for each research topic.
+As of July 2025, the following experiences are preferred for each research topic.
-- AI-Generated Text detection: natural language processing experiences
+- Cognitive bias of AI / Cognitive AI architecture: LLM experiences with psychological/sociological understandings
-- Text-based speech synthesis: experience in signal processing or electrical/electronic engineering majors
+- Controllable speech synthesis: experience in signal processing or electrical/electronic engineering majors
-- Generative agents: psychology/sociology majors or experience in Phaser development
+- Human-AI interaction: psychology/sociology/CS majors with experience in Flutter/Web development
 - Proof of Mathematics: math majors

-### If you are interested, please fill [the application form](https://forms.gle/u32h6cBpgZNPhLAq6) below.
-(Updated 2025.01.03)
+### If you are interested, please fill [the application form](https://forms.gle/u32h6cBpgZNPhLAq6) below
 - In the response, you may include a brief self-introduction, your desired research topic, and your expectation about our lab.
    - For Ph.D program: If you have published some papers, please send us a list of DOIs.
+- All student researchers in our lab can read your the application form.
+- We will not reply to you when you send your application through E-Mail to standardize the procedure of application.
+   - Also, we want to filter out applicants who didn't thoroughly examined our lab site.